sh123/codec2_talkie/README.md

 # TODO
 - Parrot mode, so speech coming from aether will be transmitted back (testing or digirepeating)
 - QSO log, voicemail style recording of incoming speech so that incoming transmissions are not missed
-- Separate settings to avoid repeated operations
+- Additional settings
-  - Override default USB serial parameters
-  - Default Bluetooth device name to connect upon startup
   - Default codec2 bitrate on startup
   - Settings for parrot mode
   - Settings for QSO log
   - Modem profiles, so different modems could be controlled from the UI with KISS command extensions, so that user can change frequency/channel, modulation scheme, modem speed or other modem parameters on the fly from the user interface
     - Rig/radio module control by using KISS command extensions
     - HC-12 module control by using AT commands
 - Investigate support for other non-KISS frame formats and protocols, switcheable from the UI